Introduction

 What are containers and what do they do?

 Containers are conceptually similar to VMs in that they also encapsulate applications and their dependencies into packages that can be easily distributed and run on different physical machines.
-The big difference is that hardware is not virtualized.
-This means that applications running in a container must be compatible with the host OS and its hardware.
+A notable difference is that when using containers, hardware is not virtualized and containerized applications must be compatible with the host OS and its hardware.
 In more technical terms, applications running in a container share the host’s kernel and therefore must be compatible with the host’s architecture.
+In practical terms, this means that containers:

 Callout